 But there are a few daily routine habits that have become a regular and inseparable activity for us.
 These habits are causing more harm as we don’t get to see an immediate impact but in the long run, they have a catastrophic effect.

 1. Late – Night Screen time

-In this era of technology giving up gadgets completely is not feasible but we can avoid it using one hour prior going to bed.
-This won’t disturb the rhythm of light/ dark cycle.
+In this era of technology giving up gadgets completely is not feasible but we can avoid it using one hour prior to going to bed.
+This won’t disturb the rhythm of the light/ dark cycle.

-3. Neglecting Dental Problems
+2. Neglecting Dental Problems

 4. Avoiding Full – Fat Dairy product

-5. Don’t forget taking supplements
+5. Don’t forget to take supplements

-In spite of the doctor’s prescribed dose of supplements for reproductive treatment many don’t take it seriously.
-Usually, Folic acid, a water soluble vitamin (B9) is prescribed prior to any fertility treatment.
-Folic acid can’t increase the quantity of eggs but definitely the quality .
-Supplements containing Myo-inositol, folic acid and melatonin have been shown to help improve the quality of eggs and ovarian function.
+In spite of the doctor’s prescribed dose of supplements for reproductive treatment, many don’t take it seriously.
+Usually, Folic acid, a water-soluble vitamin (B9) is prescribed prior to any fertility treatment.
+Folic acid can’t increase the number of eggs but definitely the quality .
+Supplements containing Myo-inositol, folic acid, and melatonin have been shown to help improve the quality of eggs and ovarian function.

 The above-mentioned habits are definitely not categorized as bad but they are not even good as they don’t benefit you.
 So bring change to welcome the happiness that you are waiting eagerly for.